-For clusters of multiple Traffic Manager instances, you should obtain a suitable key (or set of keys) to cover the licensing requirement of the whole cluster.
-Unlicensed Traffic Managers operate with restricted performance as the Community Edition.
-For more information, see "The Traffic Manager Community Edition" on page 8.
+For clusters of multiple Traffic Manager instances, you should have a suitable key (or set of keys) to cover the licensing requirement of the whole cluster.
+Unlicensed Traffic Managers operate in Developer mode with a suitable warning banner.

 Although having differently licensed Traffic Managers within a single cluster is possible, Pulse Secure does not recommend this due to the potential for automatic cluster synchronization failure when unlicensed features on one or more cluster members have updates attempted upon them.